Baota District: Second Chinese Civil War

 Following the conclusion of World War II, the Chinese Civil War resumed.
-On July 26, 1946, Chinese pilot Liu Shanben defected from the Nationalist side, fleeing from Sichuan to Yan'an to join the Communists.
-Under Communist control, political reforms began to materialize in the area shortly after the war.
-In January 1947, the government of Chuankou redistributed more than which local peasants claimed was stolen from them by landlords.
+On July 26, 1946, Chinese pilot Liu Shanben defected from the Nationalist side, fleeing from Sichuan to Yan'an to join the CCP.
+Under CCP control, political reforms began to materialize in the area shortly after the war.
+In January 1947, the government of Chuankou redistributed more than 240 ha which local peasants claimed was stolen from them by landlords.

 Seven Nationalist aircraft bombed Yan'an on August 2, 1946.
 On November 11, Nationalist planes flew two reconnaissance missions over Yan'an, but did not bomb the area.
 A lone Nationalist plane bombed Yan'an in early November 1947.

 A major battle for Qinghuabian was fought on March 24, with five Red Army brigades defending the town from Nationalist forces.

 From May 2 to May 4, the Red Army and Nationalist Army engaged in a battle for Panlong (蟠龙 (蟠龍)), which the Red Army won.

 On May 11, the Red Army, led by Yan Kuiyao, succeeded in recapturing Jinpenwan from the Nationalists.

 Following the Battle of Shajiadian in August 1947, which resulted in a major defeat for the Nationalist army, Nationalist troops led by Hu Zongnan retreated from Yulin, moving south into Yan'an.

 25 Nationalists planes arrived on November 13 to bomb the urban areas of Yan'an, and 140,000 Nationalists soldiers commanded by Hu Zongnan attempted to invade.
 On November 14 and 15, Nationalists aircraft continued to bomb Yan'an's urban core, and also bombed the village of Jinpenwan.
-By November 18, Communist forces evacuated the city, fleeing northwards, and Nationalist forces moved in.
+By November 18, CCP forces evacuated the city, fleeing northwards, and Nationalist forces moved in.